ibbles/LearningUnreal/Procedural Content Generation PCG.md

 Parameters are added in the Graph Parameter panel [(2)](https://youtu.be/TbNZ4GKaTow?t=751), [(5)](https://youtu.be/Uc8TGLIeNT0?t=939) by clicking the + button.
 Double-click a parameter's name to rename it.
-Click on the colored icon to the left of the name to select a type for the parameter. right-click on the colored icon to chose if the parameter should be a single value or a container.
+Click on the colored icon to the left of the name to select a type for the parameter.
+Right-click on the colored icon to chose if the parameter should be a single value or a container [(6)](https://youtu.be/zEOQk5907Vs?t=976).
 Drag a parameter to an input pin on a graph node to pass the parameter's value into the node.
 For example, into the Scale Min and Scale Max input pins of a Transform Points node.
 Or right-click in the graph and search for the parameter's name, it will show up in the Graph Parameters category.